 So I say, okay, and I'll mention your name.

-He said, Could you mention my name?
+He said, could you mention my name?

-I said, yes, I'll make it.
+I said, yes, I'll mention.

 And he gave me his number, and I found the card.